code-a-man/sif/README.md

 3. Create a bot application on [Discord Developer Portal](https://discord.com/developers/applications)
 4. Copy `example.env` to `.env` and fill the values
 5. Run the bot with `node index.js`
+6. Type `s!button` in your server to setup the bot

 ## Support